luisfernandezbr/agent.v3/integrations/tfs-code/readme.md

 No incrementals for pull request commits.
 No from date or from commit available in the API.

+## TFS does not have commit user link

+When fetching users with the commit api we only get the same data as in git log. [docs](https://docs.microsoft.com/en-us/azure/devops/integrate/previous-apis/git/commits?view=azure-devops-2019)
+Note: I changed the email address of the TFS user from empty to an email, created a new commit in the UI, and when looking at the commit history this user was not linked to this commit, although this user was still linked to previous commits.
+We will probably have to match users manually for TFS code.

 ## Missing data

 Onboarding